ezrasingh/commando/README.md

 # Commando

-Commando is a Rust trait library for managing state and executing commands with built-in undo functionality, with support for `no_std` environments.
+Commando is a Rust trait library that enables state management and command execution with built-in undo support, compatible with `no_std` environments.
 Inspired by the [Command design pattern](https://refactoring.guru/design-patterns/command/rust/example), it provides a flexible framework for modifying state through actions while tracking and undoing them efficiently.

 This makes Commando ideal for use cases requiring undo/redo functionality, such as interactive applications, game state management, and embedded systems where heap allocation is limited.